-Courtney Roland Missing: 5 Fast Facts You Need to Know
+Courtney Roland Found: 5 Fast Facts You Need to Know

 Vara told the news station that Roland’s vehicle was broken into about six weeks ago and “she has been on high alert since.”

-A missing person’s report has been filed with the Houston Police Department, her friends say.
+Houston area reporters posted photos and videos of Roland’s SUV after it was found in a parking lot in the Galleria area.

-Anyone with information is asked to call the Houston Police Missing Persons Unit at 832-394-1840.
-Police have not yet commented on the case.
-But officials confirmed that a missing person report has been filed, according to KTRK-TV.
+A dent in the side of the SUV was there before Roland went missing, her friends say.
+It was caused by a deer strike in rural Texas near her parent’s home.

-3. She Is a Texas Native Who Graduated From Texas A&M in 2010
+3. Roland Grew Up in Harris County & Graduated From Texas A&M in 2010

-Roland graduated from Texas A&M in 2010 with a degree in communications and journalism, according to her website.
+Courtney Roland graduated from Texas A&M in 2010 with a degree in communications and journalism, according to her website.

-She is a Texas native.
+She is a Texas native and attended Klein High School in Harris County.
 While at Texas A&M, she was a student writer and copyeditor for the AgriLeader, a print and online magazine.

 Roland has also worked as a model for Houston-based Neal Hamil Modeling Agency, according to her website.
 She’s been “featured in print ads, commercials and live runway events,” she wrote on her website.